TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

    Description
-         If set and REMOTE\_ADDR matches one of the listed IP-numbers (Wild- card, \*, allowed) then a link to the typo3/ login scrip with redirect pointing back to the page is shown.
+         If set and REMOTE\_ADDR matches one of the listed IP-numbers (Wild- card, \*, allowed) then a link to the typo3/ login script with redirect pointing back to the page is shown.

          **NOTE:** beLoginLinkIPList\_login and/or beLoginLinkIPList\_logout